Mandy1007/lightning_alert/README.md

 Suppose we have N assets and M lightning strikes, the time complexity is O(N+M).
 What we did is firstly scanning the assets.json file and save the assets information in a dict (i.e. the quadkey as key and (assetsOwner, assetsName) as value.
 Notable that if several owners have same quadkey, the value will be a list).
 This step takes O(N).
 Then for each strike information, it takes O(1) to process (since searching a key in dict takes O(1) time).
 Therefore totally it takes O(N+M) for this program.

 ##Bad data handling
-If the asset .json object of a specific owner was invalid (e.g. missing quadkey or assetsOwner information), the program will just ignore this asset information and printed out "invalid assest input: " with red color.
-If one lightning strike .json object was invalid, smilarly the program will ignore this strike information and printed out "invalid strike input: " with red color.
+If the asset .json object of a specific owner was invalid (e.g. missing quadkey or assetsOwner information), the program will just ignore this asset information and printed out "invalid assest input #: " with red color.
+If one lightning strike .json object was invalid, smilarly the program will ignore this strike information and printed out "invalid strike input #: " with red color.

 ##Potential improvement